 We launched Seven Premium private-brand products in May 2007.
 We created this category by drawing on original product development techniques within Seven-Eleven Japan (SEJ) and leveraging the product development expertise and sales capabilities of Group companies.
 We have harnessed team merchandising with outstanding suppliers in developing a line of products that combine quality and reasonable pricing.
 In doing so, we aimed to dispel the image of private-brand offerings of being focused on low-prices, and build a new private-brand concept that accommodates customer tastes.
 Recent years have seen a steady rise in customers looking for quality and value.
-Against this backdrop, the Seven & i Group will place further emphasis on its strategy of developing original products offering taste, functionality, quality, and value.
-In doing so, the Group aims to boost sales of original products from ¥2 trillion in the fiscal year ended February 2013, to ¥3 trillion in the fiscal year ending February 2016.
+Against this backdrop, the Seven & i Group will place further emphasis on its strategy of developing original products from ¥2 trillion in the fiscal year ended February 2013, to ¥3 trillion in the fiscal year ending February 2016.